 Children Helping Children

-This is an opportunity for children at St. Mary's to reach out to other children.
-During the Advent season, Christmas gifts are collected and sent to children in our diocese where the needs are great.
+This is an opportunity for children at Saint Mary's to reach out to other children.
+During the Advent season, Christmas gifts are collected and sent to children locally where the needs are greatest.
 Commitment: 2-3 weeks in Advent - Watch the bulletin for information.

 Door Ministry - St. Peter's

-On the 3rd Tuesday of each month, a group of parishioners prepare and serve lunch to at least 200 homeless people at St. Peter's, a downtown Catholic Church.
-Four "chefs" plan, shop for, and prepare the main course.
-The dessert team prepares a dessert specialty.
-We can always use dessert makers.
-Commitment: one day per month or a dessert.
+On the 3rd Tuesday of each month, a group of parishioners prepares and serves lunch to at least 200 homeless people at St. Peter's, a downtown Catholic Church.
+Our team plans and prepares the main course for St. Peter Church.
+Volunteers and volunteer bakers are needed.
+Desserts are left at the What's Mine Is Yours table in the Commons.
+Commitment: One day per month or a dessert.

-St. Mary's is blessed with an endowment used to fund our outreach to the poor and to those working to promote justice in our society.
-Parishioners are invited to submit suggestions of groups to be funded as well as to support the fund through financial contributions.
+Saint Mary's is blessed with an endowment used to fund our outreach to the poor and to those working to promote justice in our society.
+Parishioners are invited to submit suggestions of nonprofit groups to be funded, as well as to support the fund through financial contributions.
 Watch the bulletin for information.